CellProfiler/CellProfiler-Analyst/docs/source/8_plate_viewer.rst

 The left-hand column contains many options for generating different views into your data.

 - **Data source**: Allows you to select a table for visualization.
-To load fresh data from a CSV file directly into the Plate Viewer, select **File > Load CSV** from the menu bar at the top of the screen.
+You cannot load a CSV directly into the Plate Viewer.
+You must open the CSV in Table Viewer first, save it to the database, and then open it in Plate Viewer.
 - **Measurement**: The column from the selected table that you would like to visualize.
 - **Aggregation Method**: Measurements must be aggregated to a single number for each well so that they can be represented by a color.
 Options are **mean**, **sum**, **median**, **standard deviation**, **cv%** (coefficient of variation), **minimum**, and **maximum**.
 If you’re viewing ``object_count`` from the image table, for example, you might select **sum** to visualize the sum of the object counts for all images that constitute a well.